 - Disk Utility will automatically choose a format option for you.
 You can also pick a format of your choice using the drop-down menu if you wish to.

 - Then click on Security options to choose how you’d like the drive to be formatted.
 It ranges from Fastest to Most Secure.
 Fastest will erase the drive by removing header information only.
-In this case, data can be easily recovered using the software.
 If you want higher security, consider moving the slider to the right and choose an appropriate option.

 Reformatting using the above steps should fix the ‘Invalid volume header’ error.
-If it doesn’t, it probably indicates your hard disk has failed and it’s time to replace.
+If it doesn’t, it probably indicates your hard disk has failed and it’s time to replace it.

 - Abrupt Power Loss: The volume header of the external hard drive gets corrupted when there is an unexpected system shutdown or an abrupt removal during read or write operations.

 - Virus attack: Virus attack can infect the file system which can corrupt the volume header on the external hard drive.

 - Disk Errors or Bad Sectors: Bad sectors and damages can corrupt the metadata of the external hard drive.

 - Software Errors: Glitches in software or outdated drivers, or system crash can damage the volume header of the external hard drive.